aneesh662/property_management/README.md

 # Property Management App

-A web-based **Property Management App** built using **Streamlit**, allowing users to manage property data efficiently.
+A web-based **Property Management App** built using **Python**, **Streamlit**, allowing users to manage property data efficiently.
 The app supports adding, updating, deleting, and filtering property details such as names, types, locations, rent prices, and flat statuses.
 All data is stored in a **CSV file** for easy management.

 ## Features